 All healthcare facilities are encouraged to complete an annual Hazard Vulnerability Analysis (HVA) for their organization.
 The HVA provides a systematic approach to identifying natural and man-made hazards and the potential impact that these hazards may have on individual healthcare facilities.
 The risks associated with each hazard are analyzed to prioritize planning, mitigation, response, and recovery activities.
 An HVA also provides the healthcare facility with a basis for determining the potential demand for healthcare services and other resources during a crisis.
 The information is then used to develop or revise the healthcare facility’s Emergency Operations Plan (EOP), and identify ways to mitigate the effects of a specific hazard(s).

-The EVHC develops a regional healthcare HVA.
+EVHC develops a regional healthcare HVA annually.
 The regional healthcare HVA is then used as a guidance document to focus on projects that will address regional healthcare emergency preparedness weaknesses and capability gaps.
 A copy of our current HVA has been provided to help you understand the hazards in our area.